MicrosoftDocs/cpp-docs/docs/porting/ide-tools-for-upgrading-code.md

 ## Use code analysis to modernize your code base

-For the third category, we recommend that any code base under active development should be upgraded, at a minimum, to conform to the Microsoft Native Recommended Rules.
+For the third category, we recommend that you run code analysis on your project so that the code, at a minimum, conforms to the Microsoft Native Recommended Rules.
 These rules are a combination of rules defined by Microsoft and a subset of the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 By conforming to the guidelines you will greatly reduce or eliminate common sources of bugs, and at the same time make your code more readable and therefore easier to maintain.
 Code Analysis using the Microsoft Native Recommended Rules is enabled by default.
 Code that violates one of the rules is flagged as a warning and is underlined with a green squiggle in the code editor.
 Hover over the squiggle to see a **QuickInfo** tooltip that describes the issue.

 ![Code analysis tooltip](media/code-analysis-tooltip.png "Code analysis warning")